Bujo key ideas for rapid logging

 When I scan the page I am working on I can see immediately what are the tasks that I need to concentrate first.

-Dollar symbol = expenses or invoices to be generated.
+The dollar symbol is useful to mark expenses or invoices to be generated.

-Question mark = for something you need to verify.
+You can add an exclamation mark for something you need to verify.

 You get the idea!
 You can create your own signifiers, that will make sense to your entries.